yrdsb-peths/final-project-greenfoot-team-f/README.md

 3. Nicholas Chau
 4. Karthik Raveeswaran

-# How the concept of "Levels" was used
+# How the concept of "Levels" were used
 * The concept of levels was used from the main character's progression, defeating each enemy in the hopes of reaching his goal.
 * Enemies also get progressively harder, and each enemy has a unique trait.
 * The game has an indefinite ending.